Closure properties of knapsack semilinear groups: Part 1: Exponent equations in graph products

 \begin{bem} By Theorem~\ref{thm-cor-technical}, $\mathsf{K}_{\dG,\Sigma}$ is polynomially bounded if $\mathsf{K}_{\dG_1,\Sigma}$ and $\mathsf{K}_{\dG_2,\Sigma}$ are polynomially bounded.
 This was also shown in \cite{LohreyZ18}. \end{bem}

 \begin{bem} Analogously to Remark~\ref{rem:solution-set-GP}, the above proof shows that the set of solutions $\Sol_{\dG}(\E)$ for $G = G_1*G_2$ can be written as a finite union

 such that the following hold for every $1 \leq i \leq p$: \begin{itemize} \item every $H_{i,j}$ is either $G_1$ or $G_2$ and $\E_{i,j}$ is a knapsack expression over the group $H_{i,j}$.
-The variable sets $X_{\E_{i,j}}$ ($1 \leq j \leq q_i$) form a partition of the set $X_a$ (the variables corresponding to atomic periods). \item Every $\E_{i,j}$ is a knapsack expression of size at most $6 m \norm{\E}$ and degree at most $m$. \item The set $L_i$ is semilinear of magnitude $\mathcal{O}(m n^4)$. \end{itemize} Moreover, given $i \in [1,p]$, one can compute the knapsack expressions $\E_{i,j}$ ($1 \leq j \leq q_i$) and a semilinear representation of $L_i$ in polynomial time. \end{bem} The above remark immediately yields the following complexity transfer result.
+The variable sets $X_{\E_{i,j}}$ ($1 \leq j \leq q_i$) form a partition of the set $X_a$ (the variables corresponding to atomic periods). \item Every $\E_{i,j}$ is a knapsack expression of size at most $6 m \norm{\E}$ and degree at most $m$. \item The set $L_i$ is semilinear of magnitude $\mathcal{O}(m n^4)$. \end{itemize} Here, the indices $i \in [1,p]$ correspond to the guessed data in the above prove.
+Moreover, given $i \in [1,p]$, one can compute the knapsack expressions $\E_{i,j}$ ($1 \leq j \leq q_i$) and a semilinear representation of $L_i$ in polynomial time. \end{bem} The above remark immediately yields the following complexity transfer result.
 A language $A$ is nondeterministically polynomial time reducible to a language $B$ if there exists a nondeterministic polynomial time Turing-machine $M$ that outputs on each computation path after termination a word over the alphabet of the language $B$ and such that $x \in A$ if and only if on input $x$, the machine $M$ has at least one computation path on which it outputs a word from $B$.

-\begin{theorem} The knapsack problem for $G_1*G_2$ is nondeterministically polynomial time reducible to the knapsack problems for $G_1$ and $G_2$. \end{theorem}
+\begin{theorem} The knapsack problem for $G_1*G_2$ is nondeterministically polynomial time reducible to the knapsack problems for $G_1$ and $G_2$. \end{theorem} The consequence of Theorem~\ref{thm:free-product-NP-reduction} that solvability of the knapsack problem in $\mathsf{NP}$ is passed on from $G_i$ for $i=1,2$ to the free product $G_1*G_2$ was shown using different methods in the extended abstract~\cite{LohreyZetzsche2016a} (see also the comment after Theorem~\ref{thm:amalgamated-product-NP-reduction}).